How You Might Be Derailing Important Hires

 In a manufacturing company, if a product is coming off the line with too many quality errors, escapes, customer complaints, etc., the process is stopped, a team is assembled, root cause analysis is done, statistical process controls are applied, fixes are designed and implemented, the fix is observed closely to see if it has worked, and if so, the fix is documented and institutionalized to ensure it will not happen again.
 In other words, most organizations have no tolerance for consistent errors in manufacturing, and they will stop everything and throw time and talent at the problem to get it fixed.

 Not so in hiring.

 Many if not most companies display an astonishing level of patience with poor hiring practices.
 Hiring managers will work two jobs to cover the gaps, or overtax other critically valuable human assets.
-They throw up their hands and tear their hair out.
+They throw up their hands and tear their hair out after using castor oil for hair growth for several months.
 But hiring today isn’t a much better process at many companies than it was 20, 30, or even 50 years ago.
 Why?